wp-plugins/d13gallery/readme.txt

 What's new in version 3.1?

 Version 3.1 extends the flexibility of the d13gallery plugin.
-Using the admin screens it is possible to define settings for how all of your d13galleries will appear — version 3.1 allows you to override these settings for specific galleries.
+Using the admin screens it is possible to define settings for how all of your d13galleries will appear - version 3.1 allows you to override these settings for specific galleries.
 This allows you to create gallery layouts for specific galleries, control the image quality for specific galleries or even use a javascript lightbox for a specific gallery.

+What's new in version 3.2?

+Version 3.2 has had a full re-write of all admin functionality to bring it inline with the Wordpress 2.5.x releases.
+Making use of the Wordpress database for settings rather than an external settings file makes v3.2 a more flexible and streamlined version.

 == Installation ==